cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

   managing the website and GitHub repos.
 Admin actions require group knowledge and consent, including the ability to merge/close PRs, subject to group approval.
-Since the role of an 'Admin' is mainly administrative, the list of Members within this group should not need to change regularly, but can be done with votes.
+Since the role of an 'Admin' is mainly administrative, the list of Members within this group should not need to change regularly but can be done with votes.

 #### CloudEvents SDK Community